Lessons From Legends On How To Hit It Big On Stocks

 For an in-depth explanation of this subject, check out my December 2013 article, “Glu Insider Transactions — Why You Should Buy“.

-Information Priority: PTT Research Newsletter subscribers and members of our premium services (i.e. Pipeline Data; PTT Elite) almost always get first priority, if not exclusive access to our picks.
+Free subscribers need to understand that PTT Research Newsletter subscribers and members of our premium services (i.e. Pipeline Data; PTT Elite) almost always get first priority, if not exclusive access to our picks.
 Subscribers to our free PTT Insider get second priority.
 We generally share all of our best picks with PTT Insider subscribers.
 However, the delay relative to our paid-service members tends to be substantial.
 The same policy applies to the general public, who takes final priority.

 Based on this policy, our free (PTT Insider) members get a lot of value… but our paying subscribers get much more.
 Our free services are meant to give new investors the opportunity to make enough money to justify paying for our premium services.
-Our premium services often take a customers’ investing profits to a whole new level.
+Our premium services often take a customer’s investing profits to a whole new level.
 In other words, as long as I continue working hard and making great stock picks, everyone wins!

-By the way, we highly recommend that our Newsletter subscribers continue to subscribe to the PTT Insider (and Follow me on Seeking Alpha), so they can stay abreast of what we’re telling those subscribers and the general public (so be sure to sign up!).
+By the way, we highly recommend that our Newsletter subscribers continue to subscribe to the PTT Insider (and Follow me on Seeking Alpha), so they can stay abreast of what we’re telling those subscribers and the general public (so be sure to sign up!)

 *** FYI, an annual subscription to the PTT Newsletter costs less than $4 per day.
 The average expense at Starbucks is nearly double that, but they don’t offer picks to triple your money!
 Keep that in mind — just $4 per day.
 Just one triple can pay for a Lifetime subscription many times over! ***